apaliavy/golangcodestyle/README.md

 The former declares a nil slice value, while the latter is non-nil but zero-length.
 They are functionally equivalent—their len and cap are both zero—but the nil slice is the preferred style.

 Note that there are limited circumstances where a non-nil but zero-length slice is preferred, such as when encoding JSON objects (a nil slice encodes to null, while []string{} encodes to the JSON array []).

-## Doc Comments

-All top-level, exported names should have doc comments, as should non-trivial unexported type or function declarations.
-See https://golang.org/doc/effective_go.html#commentary for more information about commentary conventions.

 ## Don't Panic